nipy/nipy/doc/users/installation.rst

 process is similar to other Python packages so it will be familiar if you have Python experience.

-Unpack the tarball and change into the source directory.
+Unpack the source tarball and change into the source directory.
 Once in the source directory, you can build the neuroimaging package using::

     python setup.py build